 Trekking in Nepal is one of the best things you can do in your life.
 The Himalayan range, with its snow-covered peaks, lush valleys, meadows, and forests, is an amazing place for trekking.
-It is also one of the most popular and expensive treks in the world.
+It is also one of the world’s most popular and expensive treks.
 But, for those who love the Himalayas, it offers a unique experience that they will never forget.
 You can either choose a shorter trek, which takes about 5 days to complete, or take on the 18-day Everest Three Passes Trek.

-What is it about the Everest Three Passes Trek that makes it so special?
+What about the Everest Three Passes Trek makes it so special?
 The answer to this question is simple.
-It’s the combination of three essential factors that make it possible to reach the base camp of Mount Everest.
+It’s the combination of three essential factors that makes it possible to reach the base camp of Mount Everest.
 This unique combination of elements has made the Everest Three Passes Trek the most popular Himalayan trek in the world.

 The Everest Three Passes Trek is a spectacular and demanding 18-day trek to the magnificent Khumbu region at the foot of Mount Everest.
-This guide is for those who want to be able to say that they have climbed Everest, and for those who want to see what all the fuss is about.
+This guide is for those who want to say that they have climbed Everest and for those who want to see what all the fuss is about.

 Why Go to Base Camp?